 You can display large titles, captions, or short paragraphs in Text boxes, which can also include links and URLs.

 Selecting Image will open a file browser where you can select the image from your computer or other networked source.
 By default, resizing an image in your report will maintain its aspect ratio.

 You can insert five types of Shapes, including rectangles and arrows.
 Shapes can be opaque or transparent with a colored border.
 The latter is useful for creating borders around groups of visualizations.

 When you have several elements on a report, Power BI lets you manage how they overlap with each other.
 This ordering of layers is known as the z-order.

 Video: Manage the z-order of elements

-To manage the z-order of elements in a report, select an element and use the Bring forward and Send backward buttons on the Visual tools tab.
+To manage the z-order of elements in a report, select an element and use the Bring forward and Send backward buttons on the Format tab.

 Reuse a report layout